SettleMint

 DALP needSource claimWhat happens if it is missing or wrong

-Display name (required)nameSign-in fails — the account cannot be created without a name.
+Display name (required)nameSign-in fails: the platform cannot create the account without a name.

 Identity anchora verified emailAn explicit email_verified: false is rejected by design.